-- In 2021, there will be an estimated 2,650 new cases of invasive male breast cancer diagnosed, and an estimated 530 men will die of the disease in the United States. - In Texas, an estimated 209 men will be diagnosed with breast cancer in 2021, with an estimated 33 deaths. - Male breast cancer accounts for less than 1 percent of all breast cancer diagnoses. - One in 833 men will be diagnosed with breast cancer in his lifetime. - Outlook for survival by stage from breast cancer in men and women is about the same.
-However, male breast cancer is frequently diagnosed at a later stage when it is more difficult to treat. - Approximately one out of five men diagnosed with breast cancer will have a family member who has breast cancer. - Men with a mutation of the BRCA2 gene have a lifetime breast cancer risk of 6 percent.
-The BRCA1 gene in men is responsible for a 1 percent lifetime risk of breast cancer.
+- In 2024, there will be an estimated 2,790 new cases of invasive male breast cancer diagnosed, and an estimated 530 men will die of the disease in the United States. - In Texas, an estimated 186 men will be diagnosed with breast cancer in 2024, with an estimated 36 deaths. - Male breast cancer accounts for less than 1% of all breast cancer diagnoses. - One in 726 men will be diagnosed with breast cancer in his lifetime. - Outlook for survival by stage from breast cancer in men and women is about the same.
+However, male breast cancer is frequently diagnosed at a later stage when it is more difficult to treat. - A family history of breast cancer can increase a man's risk of breast cancer.
+Men with a mutation of the BRCA2 gene have a lifetime breast cancer risk of around 6%.
+The BRCA1 gene in men is responsible for a 1% lifetime risk of breast cancer.